albar965/littlenavmap-manual/en/CONNECT.md

 #### Start _Little Navconnect_ on the Flying Computer {#connect-start-navconnect}

 _Little Navconnect_ is bundled together with the _Little Navmap_ download archive.
 Start _Little Navconnect_ (`littlenavconnect.exe`) on the computer running the simulator and take note of the message that is printed in the logging window.
 You only need the colored values which tell you the name and address of the computer running the simulator.
-You can use the IP address or the hostname.
+You can use the IP address or the host name.

-_Little Navconnect_ can print multiple IP addresses or hostnames depending on your network configuration.
+_Little Navconnect_ can print multiple IP addresses or host names depending on your network configuration.
 This can happen if you have Ethernet plugged in and are connected using wireless LAN too, for example.
 You have to try if you are unsure which one to use.
 Also make sure to set up the Windows firewall properly to allow communication between `littlenavmap.exe` and `littlenavconnect.exe` on both computers.

 ![Little Navconnect](../images/littlenavconnect.jpg "Little Navconnect")